JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

+... then I WILL ... https://www.youtube.com/watch?v=86vsrC9FO0c ...
+WHOOP HIM ..!

+... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...

+Bruce Lee

+WOMAN 女 + CHILD 子 = 好

+EVERYDAY'S A REVOLUTION ...
+GLORY GLORY HALLELUJAH ... https://www.youtube.com/watch?v=Y0Yg9wjctRw ...
+I want to be ...
+I Want To Be ...
+I WANT "TO BE" ..! welcQme tQ the future ..!

 The Rich Young Man
 … 20 “All these I have kept,” said the young man.
 “What do I still lack?”